Agia Marina metro station: Station description

 The station can be accessed by two ground-level entrances, both of which have granite-covered walls and a glass ceiling and lead to the concourse level.
 The south entrance also bears a blue glass-covered pergola in front of it.
 The concourse level is rectangular, with granite-covered walls and blue cylindrical columns.
 One of the walls is covered with rectangular tiles coloured red, yellow and orange.
 The concourse level's ceiling is grey with two parallel blue stripes above the blue columns.
-The platforms are on a east-west axis and each platform's decoration is divided in two sections.
+The platforms are on an east–west axis and each platform's decoration is divided in two sections.
 The east sides' walls are covered with polished granite blocks.
 In the west sides the platforms are slightly wider, the ceiling is supported by cylindrical blue pillars and the walls are also covered with polished granite tiles.
 The ceiling is white with two blue stripes above each platform's edge and the part above the tracks is covered with curved white metal panels.